Elizabethton: A Tennessee Treasure

 My descent from the highs of the Blue Ridge was complete when I plunge into a deep Blue Hole.
 A series of four falls produces a small but idyllic swimming hole.
 I encourage everyone to plant yourself under the cascade and let the water chill and refresh.
 From the plunge pool you can watch rock climbers descending from bluffs and feel the cool breezes sweeping down from the spring-fed cascade.
 Blue Hole Falls requires a short, but steep, hike from the parking lot.
 It is on Panhandle Road, off Highway 91 north of Elizabethton.

 The Tri-Cities area has a second outstanding state park — Warrior’s Path in Kingsport.
-I wrote about it in an April blog.
 The park marina serves boaters at Patrick Henry Reservoir, plus has a swimming beach, pool, cabins, campsites and hiking trails.

 The state park has received national recognition for Darrell’s Dream Boundless Playground, a unique play area designed to provide fun and learning opportunities for children of all abilities.
 In April, the new Palmer Center Foundation Amphitheater opened as part of the Tennessee State Park’s 75th anniversary celebration.
 Special events of all kind are held at this outdoor performance space.